mabur/carma/docs/table_algorithms.md

 # Table Macros

+A **table** has fast insertion and lookup, O(1).
-A table is a range that is implemented as a hash table for fast insertion and lookup.
-The items in a table are structs with the three members: `key`, `value`, `occupied`.
+It is implemented as a hash table.
+The items in a table are structs with the three members:
+`key`, `value`, `occupied`.
 They should all be primitive types.
 This is an example of an item struct for a table:

 ```c
 typedef struct {